-Mount Augustus National Park, Western Australia is located 460km east of Carnarvon and is home to the world's largest monocline, known as Burringurrah by the local Wadjari Aboriginal people.
+Mount Augustus National Park is home to the world's largest monocline, known as Burringurrah by the local Wadjari Aboriginal people.

 There is a 49 kilometre circuit around Mount Augustus National Park suitable for conventional two-wheel-drive vehicles.
 This circuit offers views of the changing faces of the rock and access to a number of key sites including rocky creek gorges, caves, Aboriginal rock art, picnic sites, walk trails and a variety of wildlife on the rock, plain and water courses.

 Aboriginal etchings can be found on short walks around the rock at Flintstone Rock, Mundee and Ooramboo.
 For the more energetic there are a number of longer walk trails available including a return hike to the rock's summit.
 This a 12-kilometre, six-hour return walk and is suitable only for fit and experienced bushwalkers.
 From the summit there are extensive views over the surrounding plain, drainage basin and distant ranges.
 Seek advice from the Mount Augustus National Park ranger before setting out on this walk.